MaCaki/macaki.github.io/_projects/argyle_hmm.md

 name: "Hidden Markov models for fraud"
 number: 3
 company: "Argyle Data"
-description: "Researching, implementing, and testing hidden Markov models for fraud detection in a telecommunications network.
-After data exploration, we trained a model for sequential data to make a one-class classifier for anomaly detection and identified previously unknown irregularities in customer behavior to the client. "
+description: "Researched, adapted and implemented a hidden Markov model for fraud detection in a telecommunications data.
+We trained a one-class classifier for sequential data, which was used for anomaly detection, identifying previously unknown irregularities in customer behavior to the client."
 ---